We may receive a commission on purchases made from links.

 The secret behind KFC's 11 herbs and spices

 While your chicken is marinating, it's time to prepare the breading.
-KFC's blend of 11 herbs and spices was a closely guarded secret until 2016.
+KFC's blend of 11 herbs and spices was a closely guarded secret until it was leaked 2016.
 A Chicago Tribune reporter took a trip to Kentucky to visit Colonel Harland Sanders' nephew, Joe Ledington.
 They found a recipe in an old scrapbook titled, "11 spices – Mix With 2 Cups White Fl."
-After extensive testing and confirmation from Ledington, who "used to blend the spices that went into his uncle's world-famous fried chicken," they determined that the recipe was legit.
+After extensive testing and confirmation from Ledington, who reportedly used to blend the spices used in KFC's scrumptious chicken, they determined that the recipe was legit.

 There have been several other copycat versions floating around the internet before and since this one, but this particular recipe is the closest thing we've tasted to the real deal.
 We will say it has significantly larger quantities of spices than most recipes.
-If you don't want to go through the trouble of measuring the spice mix every time you want to make fried chicken, Tablespoon suggests doubling it up.
-You can store it in an airtight container for up to three months.
+If you don't want to go through the trouble of measuring the spice mix every time you want to make fried chicken, you can just double it up.
+Then you can store it in an airtight container for up to three months.

 But the real secret to copycat KFC chicken is MSG

 There is one teeny, tiny ingredient missing from the secret recipe uncovered by the Chicago Tribune: monosodium glutamate (MSG).
-When their test kitchen tried out the famous chicken recipe, it was close to the original, "yet something was still missing."
-After sprinkling a few shakes of flavor-enhancing Accent MSG seasoning, the chicken was virtually indistinguishable from the Colonel's.
+When their test kitchen tried out the famous chicken recipe, it was close to the original, but it wasn't quite there.
+But after sprinkling a few shakes of flavor-enhancing Accent MSG seasoning, the chicken was virtually indistinguishable from the Colonel's.
 They went on to say that a spokesperson for KFC confirmed that MSG is used in Original Recipe Chicken, although they were unclear exactly how much is used.

 KFC uses pressure fryers, but we used a Dutch oven